Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Introduction

 The paper is organized as follows.
-Section \ref{sec:theory} introduces the concept of a sharp RD, a regression tree, and defines the conditional average treatment effect for the regression discontinuity tree.
+Section \ref{sec:theory} introduces the concept of a sharp RD, a regression tree, defines the conditional average treatment effect for the regression discontinuity tree, and discusses the interpretation of CATE.
+This section briefly overviews extensions to random forest and fuzzy designs.
 Section \ref{sec:criterion} develops the honest criterion for RD trees, which governs the discovery of the partitions.
-It also overviews the specifics of the algorithm for RD trees along with some practical guidance on bandwidth and order of polynomial selection.
-Section \ref{sec:simul} shows the Monte Carlo simulation results with sharp regression discontinuity design for linear and nonlinear in running variable cases.
-Section \ref{sec:emp_app} demonstrates the usefulness of the algorithm on datasets, collected by \cite{popeleches2013}.
-Section \ref{sec:fuzzy} extends the method to fuzzy RD designs.
+It also overviews the specifics of employing a nonparametric estimator: unified bandwidth selection, bias, and variance trade-offs.
+We also discuss some practical guidance on cross-validation, details of honesty in the RD setup, and the order of polynomial selection.
+Section \ref{sec:simul} shows the Monte Carlo simulation results with a sharp regression discontinuity design for nonlinear running variable cases.
+Section \ref{sec:emp_app} demonstrates the algorithm's usefulness on datasets collected by \cite{popeleches2013}.
 Section \ref{sec:Conclusion} concludes.